-Jackson was widely projected to be a mid-to-late first round pick heading into the draft.
-Fortunately for the Packers, the Big Ten defensive back of the year slipped to the middle of the second round, where they were about to pounce on him at No. 45.
+Jackson, 25, was widely projected to be a mid-to-late first rounder in 2018.
+Instead, the Big Ten defensive back of the year slipped to the middle of the second round, where the Packers pounced on him at No. 45.
+He’s yet to break out as a pro, however.
+The Packers shipped him to the Giants in mid-August, taking on cornerback Isaac Yiadom instead.

 Photo courtesy of USA Today Sports Images.